3432 Babcock Blvd

 Douglas Brown is a Pittsburgh native who attended the Art Institute of Pittsburgh.
 After pursuing a career as a package designer and free-

 Ruthann Farinacci has a B.S. in Art Education from Edinboro University.
-She has experience teaching in the public schools, a challenge program at La Roche College, and over 10 years teaching at the North Hills Art Center.
+She has experience teaching in the public schools, a challenge program at La Roche College, and over 15 years teaching at the North Hills Art Center specializing in pottery and weaving.
+She is a Board Member at the NHAC and a member of the Three Rivers Fiber Focus.

 Kim Freithaler has a B.F.A. in Painting from St. John’s University in New York City and has taught elementary level art in the Manhattan public schools.
 She participates in area art shows and does portraits by commission.